-1. Zapped of ZZZs – Not surprisingly, a lack of good sleep puts stress on our bodies.
+Not surprisingly, a lack of good sleep puts stress on our bodies.
 It depletes our energy stores, making it much more likely that our minds may be willing but our bodies unable to perform.
 And with stress comes an inability to self-lubricate enough for sex.
-(My favorite silicone lube is called Pjur Eros.
-Blog about it here.)

-2. Cramped by Caffeine – If she's been using Starbucks, Red Bulls, or any other number of other supercharged drinks to keep her going, all that caffeine comes with a cost.
+If she's been using Starbucks, Red Bull, or any other number of other supercharged drinks to keep her going, all that caffeine comes with a cost.
 For some women, it can inhibit the ability to get wet, and it even makes it difficult for some women to reach climax.

-3. Allergies are Agony – Every year, millions of allergy sufferers find comfort in over-the-counter or prescription medications.
+Every year, millions of allergy sufferers find comfort in over-the-counter or prescription medications.
 The problem?
-Many of those meds wind up dry out the mucous membranes, especially if they are designed to relieve congestion.
-Many people don't stop to consider there are other areas that can be dried out…areas that you don't necessarily WANT to dry out.
+Many of those meds wind up drying out the mucous membranes, especially if they're designed to relieve congestion.
+Many people don't stop to consider there are other areas that can be dried out — areas that you don't necessarily WANT to dry out.

-5. Depression has Her Down – If she's been feeling depressed, she already may not have much of a libido.
-Unfortunately, if she's taking medication to help her cope (including anti-depressants and antianxiety medicines), those may increase her libido and desire for sex but make it difficult for her to produce her own lubrication.
+If she's been feeling depressed, she already may not have much of a libido.
+Unfortunately, if she's taking medication to help her cope (including anti-depressants and anti-anxiety medicines), those may increase her libido and desire for sex, but make it difficult for her to produce her own lubrication.

-6. Wanting for Water – And finally, without water, producing your own natural lubrication becomes nearly impossible.
-We're not talking just any beverage that lists water in its ingredients – in order for your body to function properly, you need WATER and lots of it.
-More water = more wetness, plain and simple.
+And finally, without water, producing your own natural lubrication becomes nearly impossible.
+We're not talking just any beverage that lists water in its ingredients.
+In order for your body to function properly, you need water — and lots of it.
+More water equals more wetness, plain and simple.

 Lubes don't make women less sexually appealing, and they don't mean men aren't good at turning their partners on.
-They are simply another fun tool that you can use to get down to business, even when your body isn't cooperating.
+They're simply another fun tool that you can use to get down to business, even when your body isn't cooperating.